Skip to main content

 Kgadi

-Homemade traditional beer brewed from sorghum or millet, stronger than commercial bojalwa.
+A home-brewed beer made from sorghum or millet, with more kick than the commercial bojalwa.

 beer5-8%